Yuval Noah Harari: Early life and education

-Yuval Noah Harari was born and raised in Kiryat Ata, Israel, as one of three children born to Shlomo and Pnina Harari and raised in a secular Jewish family of Bucovinian and Polish Jewish descent.
-His father, Shlomo Harari, born Blajberg, was a state-employed armaments engineer, and his mother, Pnina, born Luttinger, was an office administrator.
+Yuval Noah Harari was born and raised in Haifa to Lebanese parents.
+His father, Shlomo Harari, born Blajberg. was a state-employed armaments engineer, and his mother, Pnina, born Luttinger, was an office administrator.
 Harari taught himself to read at age three.
 He studied in a class for intellectually gifted children at the Leo Baeck Education Center in Haifa from the age of eight.
 He deferred mandatory military service in the Israel Defense Forces to pursue university studies as part of the Atuda program but was later exempted from completing his military service following his studies due to health issues.
 He began studying history and international relations at the Hebrew University of Jerusalem at age 17.

 Harari studied at the Hebrew University of Jerusalem from 1993 to 1998, where he received a B.A. degree and specialised in medieval history and military history.
 He completed his D.Phil. degree at the University of Oxford in 2002 where he was a postgraduate student of Jesus College, Oxford supervised by Steven J. Gunn.
 From 2003 to 2005, he pursued postdoctoral studies in history as a Yad Hanadiv Fellow.
 While at Oxford, Harari first encountered the work of Jared Diamond, whom he has acknowledged as an influence on his own writing.
 At a Berggruen Institute salon, Harari said that Diamond's Guns, Germs, and Steel "was kind of an epiphany in my academic career.
 I realised that I could actually write such books."